 FALL SEMESTER IN DUBLIN SPECIFICS

-TIMELINE: The program will start in early September, and students will return home by mid-December in time for Christmas break.
+TIMELINE: The program will start in early/mid-September, and students will return home on December 22, 2023.

 PRE-TRAVEL: During the summer, before they depart, students will attend Global Scholars-specific orientation events and traditional Baylor Orientation and Line Camp (Session 9 - July 11-15th) to learn about campus culture and experience Baylor traditions.
 They'll learn tips for travel, packing, and living in a new city and meet their community of students and Baylor faculty who will travel with them.

-WHILE IN DUBLIN: Students will reside in suite-style apartments that house four to six students at a time.
-They'll take classes at the Dublin Business School (DBS) and learn from Baylor faculty and Baylor-approved courses taught by DBS faculty.
+WHILE IN DUBLIN: Students will reside in suite-style apartments with single bedrooms with a shared kitchen and living area.
+They'll take classes at University College Dublin and learn from Baylor Faculty and take Baylor-approved courses taught by UCD Faculty.

 TYPICAL WEEK: Everybody's week will be different based on their interests and hobbies, but an average week in Dublin will include classes, study/homework, a class-related co-curricular event, an extracurricular event (such as going to the movies), grocery shopping, cooking, doing laundry, socializing, and experiencing Dublin life.
 The program includes several co-curricular elements, including weekend study tours and Dublin-based day trips.
 Extracurricular opportunities include rugby games, theatre visits, and farm visits.
 Independent living in Dublin means doing your own grocery shopping and cooking, so make sure to get practicing now!
 Of course, it's also important to remember that you're in Dublin to study, and class/study time will make up a large portion of every week in college, whether at home or abroad.

 BAYLOR TRADITIONS ABROAD: Throughout their time in Dublin, students will experience Baylor traditions such as Chapel, Dr. Pepper Hour, and football game watch parties.
 They'll also have opportunities for two group trips.
 Family may decide to visit just remember you will need to work that around your academic commitments.

 RETURNING HOME: In January, students will have a re-entry orientation in Waco before Spring classes start.
-Students will have on-campus housing assignments waiting for them, and their freshman-year experience will mirror all the students who have been in Waco.
+Students will also have on-campus housing assignments waiting for them.
 They'll have the opportunity to join organizations and participate in Greek recruitment in January.